SakSal-tech/trade-capture-system/docs/FrontEndDeveloperLog.md

 - The cursor or selection start index inside the settlement-instructions textarea.
   Trade example: a trader clicks into the instructions after “Reference: ” (cursor at position 45). start becomes 45 so an inserted template (e.g., “BENEFICIARY: …”) goes exactly after the Reference text.
 - Why the fallback: if the browser can’t report selectionStart (rare), the code uses txtArea.value.length (append to the end).
 That prevents losing the template e.g., when the textarea isn’t fully mounted I still add the template at the end of the current settlement text.
 - UX reason for ?? : preserves 0 (cursor at document start).
-If the cursor is at index 0 we must treat 0 as valid ?? does that; || would mistakenly treat 0 as “missing” and append instead.
+If the cursor is at index 0 must treat 0 as valid ?? does that; || would mistakenly treat 0 as “missing” and append instead.

 `const end = txtArea.selectionEnd ?? start;`